sarahallen/skytap-landingzones/README.md

     - US-West

 #### Public Templates:
 Skytap provides public templates for customer use.
-Various operating systems and versions are available, and can be found in a Skytap account under 'Templates':
+Various operating systems and versions are available, and can be found in a Skytap account under 'Environments' > 'Templates':
 [Template Documentation](https://help.skytap.com/using-public-templates.html)

 This script uses Template IDs for environment and VM creation.
 Here is a reference for a few common templates used in customer environments: